abinit/abinit/doc/tutorial/eph4mob.md

 min(nbcalc_ks): 1 MAX(nbcalc_ks): 1
 ```

-Over the initial 413 k-points in the IBZ, only 3 will be computed!
+Over the initial 413 $\kk$-points in the IBZ, only 3 will be computed!
 ABINIT then reads the WFK file and interpolates the potentials to compute the e-ph matrix elements.
-The use of the tetrahedron method allows for the filtering of the q-points:
+The use of the tetrahedron method allows for the filtering of the $\qq-points:

 ```sh
 qpoints_oracle: calculation of tau_nk will need: 39 q-points in the IBZ. (nqibz_eff / nqibz):   9.4 [%]